microsoft/fluentui-android/README.md

-# Fluent UI for Android - Test
+# Fluent UI for Android

 ##### The Android UI framework for building experiences for Microsoft 365.